Purpose, Procedures and Guidelines for Endorsement

 The following procedures shall govern The Coalition’s consideration of endorsement requests:

 - We encourage application for review of projects as early as possible, including while they are in the conceptual stage.
-Application forms are available by contacting The Coalition at (805) 570-1250 or email@example.com.
+Application forms are available on the Voices for Housing website or by contacting The Coalition at (805) 570-1250.

 - Applications for project review should be submitted to The Coalition by the project proponent at least 5 weeks prior to any public hearing to allow the item sufficient time to be scheduled for consideration of the Project Review Committee.